Do I need a Special Use Permit?

 Arctic Refuge is open to the public year-round.
 No permit is required if you are visiting the Refuge on your own or as a member of a recreational group.
 A Special Use Permit is required if:

-- You conduct a commercial activity such as guiding, film-making, or providing commercial transportation, OR
+- You conduct a commercial or educational activity such as guiding, film-making, or providing commercial transportation, OR

 - You propose to conduct scientific or geological research or other non-recreational activities.